Choosing the best pet insurance might be a bit of a task, so we wrote down the most important things that you should know before making a decision.

 Incurable pre-existing conditions aren’t covered.

-If your Doodle does have a pre-existing, curable medical condition, look for insurance plans that have the shortest time limit for these cases.
+If your Doodle does have a curable pre-existing condition, look for insurance plans that have the shortest time limit for these cases.
 Some insurance companies will cover the medical costs of the condition if the symptoms have not re-appeared and needed treatment in the last 12 months.
 For some companies, it is 180 days.

 Emergency Pet Insurance